 These ARDC call for consideration of ISI activities in the design of non-LWR SSCs.
 The areas covered in the above GDC and ARDC correspond to the basic safety functions described in the ARCAP documents related to control of heat removal and release of radioactive material.
 Applications for an OL or a COL for a non-LWR must include provisions for ISI, among other things, in accordance with 10 CFR 50.34(b)(6)(iv) or 10 CFR 52.79(a)(29)(i), respectively.
-Applications for a CP may contain less detail than one for an OL, however, as a minimum, it should identify the associated regulations, RGs, NUREGs, standards and other guidance the applicant intends to follow.
+Applications for a CP may contain less detail than one for an OL, however, as a minimum, it should identify the governing regulations, and it should also identify the RGs, NUREGs, standards and other guidance the applicant intends to follow.

-The scope of a risk-informed ISI program includes all piping, pressure-retaining components, and component supports that perform safety-significant functions, as well as piping or other components whose failure could prevent SSCs from performing their safety functions.
+The scope of a risk-informed ISI program includes all piping, pressure-retaining components, and component supports that perform safety-significant (as defined in NEI 18-04) functions, as well as piping or other components whose failure could prevent SSCs from performing their safety functions.
 Therefore, the application should describe the scope of the proposed risk-informed ISI program.
 The scope of the program should include all safety-related and safety-significant piping and components (including supports and snubbers), consistent with the results of the plant-specific PRA.